Major Currency Pairs Traded in the Market and Minor/Crosses

 Therefore volume for Major Currencies is:

-Best Currency Pairs to Forex Trade: Because the major currencies are the most actively traded in the online forex trading market, many experienced investors only trade the major currency pairs because these are highly liquid and their price trends movement tends to be more predictable.
-This makes these major currencies; USD, EUR, GBP, JPY and CHF the best to analyze using forex technical analysis as they are the most liquid.
+Best Currency Pairs to Trade: Because the major currencies are the most actively traded in the online forex market, many experienced investors only trade the major pairs because these are highly liquid and their price trends movement tends to be more predictable.
+This makes these major currencies; USD, EUR, GBP, JPY and CHF the best to analyze using technical analysis as they are the most liquid.

-The more the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction and when the prices are moving in a particular direction in a forex trend it is easier to make money as opposed to when prices are not moving in a particular direction - ranging forex market.
+The more the liquidity, the more the volatility, volatility means a currency is likely to trend in one particular direction and when the prices are moving in a particular direction in a trend it is easier to make money as opposed to when prices are not moving in a particular direction - ranging market.

-On the other hand, all the other currency pairs, also known as minor currency pairs that make 33% of all daily forex trade turnover and are said to be illiquid, meaning they do not have a lot of volatility and as such most of their price movements are choppy or range bound.
-These means that the minor currencies are the most hard to analyze using forex technical analysis studies because they do not show defined market movements in one particular direction (they do not move in a forex trend most of the time).
+On the other hand, all the other currency pairs, also known as minor pairs that make 33% of all daily fx trade turnover and are said to be illiquid, meaning they do not have a lot of volatility and as such most of their price movements are choppy or range bound.
+These means that the minor currencies are the most hard to analyze using technical analysis studies because they do not show defined market movements in one particular direction (they do not move in a trend most of the time).

 Currency Crosses